Reimagining SUNY Ulster: Shaping Our Future Together

 The Committee will review the 2025 Facilities Master Plan, the SUNY Ulster Strategic Plan, and any additional information it deems necessary.
 Materials considered at Committee meetings will be publicly available on the Participate Ulster page to ensure transparency and shared understanding.

-The Committee will hold its first public meeting in early March and continue meeting through June, when it will present recommendations to the County Executive.
+Committee Schedule: The Committee will hold its first public meeting in early March and continue meeting through June, when it will present recommendations to the County Executive.
 The Committee may meet longer or reconvene as needed.
 Final recommendations will be shared with the County Executive, the College administration, and the Board of Trustees for consideration in future capital planning decisions.

 Committee Members: The 11-member Reimagining SUNY Ulster Committee reflects a strong partnership among the College, County Government, and the Town of Marbletown as the host community.